DataDog/documentation/content/en/real_user_monitoring/browser/monitoring_page_performance.md

 ### Measure component-level performance with custom vitals

 Use the `customVital` API to measure the performance of your application at the component level.
 For example, you can measure how long it takes for part of your page to render or for a component to respond to a user interaction.
+Note that custom vital names must contain no spaces or special characters.

 #### Start and stop duration measurements